jrheard/madison-wcb/docs/quickstart.rst

     # If we didn't include this line, nothing would get drawn!
     brush_down()

-    # Do this four times:
+    # Do this next bit four times:
     for i in range(4):

         # Move forward twenty steps, then